-■ Physical therapy.
+- Physical therapy.

 - Occupational therapy.

 - Speech therapy.

 - Pulmonary rehabilitation therapy.

-- Cognitive rehabilitation therapy following a post-traumatic brain Injury or cerebral vascular accident.

 - Cardiac rehabilitation therapy.

 - Post-cochlear implant aural therapy.

-Rehabilitation services must be performed by a licensed therapy provider, under the direction of a Physician.
+For all rehabilitation services, a licensed therapy provider, under the direction of a Physician (when required by state law), must perform the services.
 Benefits under this section include rehabilitation services provided in a Physician's office or on an outpatient basis at a Hospital or Alternate Facility.
 Benefits are available only for rehabilitation services that are expected to result in significant physical improvement in your condition within two months of the start of treatment.
 Rehabilitative services provided in a Covered Person's home by a Home Health Agency are provided as described under Home Health Care.
 Rehabilitative services provided in a Covered Person's home other than by a Home Health Agency are provided as described under this section.